Modified Requirements Track

 - Cover letter stating your reasons for pursing the Modified Requirements Track

 - Completed Application form (below)

-- Four recordings demonstrating how you would play for each of the following patient categories listed here.
+- Five recordings demonstrating how you would play for each of the following patient categories listed here.
 Each recording should have two to four songs with improvisation and must be a continuous recording (not several recordings pasted together) with smooth improvised transitions (called segues) between songs.
 The five recordings are for these five situations—four bedside and one public.
 Each recording must be 10 minutes of continual music recorded in one sitting.
 You will need to demonstrate an awareness of appropriate tempo and complexity for each situation, as well as an appropriate response to reactions to the music from patients or listeners.

 - A summary of your experience, including an estimated number of hours and number of sessions played at bedside

 - A recommendation from at least one facility where you have provided music at the bedside

 - A current resume specifying education and experience related to therapeutic music and/or healthcare

 Applicants for the Modified Requirements Track must have an understanding of non-rhythmic, non-melodic, and improvisational music techniques.
 Non-rhythmic music is music without a discernible pulse, rhythm, or beat.
 Non-melodic music does not have a recognizable melody or repeating melodic patterns.
 A student who is unfamiliar with improvisation, non-rhythmic, or non-melodic music styles does not qualify for the Modified Requirements Track.